Research Projects

 Black Holes Singularities in Classical & Quantum Gravity

 It is widely believed that the theory of quantum gravitation will resolve the issue of physical singularities (for example, the infinite density at the moment of the big bang and also in the center of black holes) that plague classical general relativity.
 This project attempts to study the nature of black hole singularities in the context of both, classical theory and also loop quantum gravity.
+In addition, projects related to the role of quantum information in quantum gravity are also an area of focus.
 For more information about this research, please check out some of our key papers:

 Computational Relativity with Discontinuous Galerkin Methods